Cease to maintain EHCP appeal — the platform drafts your Tribunal pack | EHCP Clarity

-The process the LA must follow
+The process the local authority must follow

-Before deciding to cease, the LA must:
+Before deciding to cease, the local authority must:

 1. 1